-Yurasov noted that lightning causes powerful electromagnetic pulses that travel through electrical lines and can lead to voltage surges, damage to electronics, and even fires, sometimes with a delay of up to eight hours after the strike.
+Yurasov noted that lightning causes powerful electromagnetic pulses that travel through electrical lines and can lead to power surges, damage to electronics, and even fires, sometimes with a delay of up to eight hours after the strike.

 Read more on the topic: